 Holyoke Richardsonian Train Station is bounded by Lyman, Bower, Mosher, and Canal Streets.
 This is an outside sidewalk tour.

 As a passenger walked out of the train station toward Bowers Street they would have seen in the 1920s the Immaculate Conception Church in the distance down Ely Street.
 What a site that would have been!
-This walking tour brings you back to what life would have been from 1885 to 1965 when this train station was active.
+This walking tour brings you back to what life would have been like from 1885 to 1965 when this train station was active.
 It would have brought many immigrants into Holyoke.
 The station was surrounded by some very active streets.

 Within the lot of the railroad station there is a Boston and Maine Railroad Express Office.
-It was built between 1895 to 1911 since it does not appear on the Sanborn map of 1895 but does appear on the 1911 Richards map.
+It was built between 1896 to 1910 since it does not appear on the Sanborn map of 1895 but does appear on the 1911 Richards map.

 stop 1 – Bowers Street

 Of great interest is that the Three Star Theatre was across the street from the station.
 Read a little about it at the LINK.
 Also across Bowers Street was a line of stores and houses.
-The American House was at the end of Bowers in the 1895 (in 1894 it was called the Daley Hotel) and the Lenox Hotel was across the street for the entire block in at least the 1910s.

 The most fascinating fact about the Bowers Street land is that when it was graded from 1868 to 1870 many Native American burials were found.
 Mosher and Bowers MAP.